OtakuStanYoutube/weeb-wartalap/README.md

 Weeb Wartalap is a podcast hosted by a group of normie friends talking about Internet culture and weird fetishes after a day's hard labor as slaves of OtakuStan.

+The backend for this website is going to be powered by our custom internal content management system.

 ### 🏗️ Built With